Nationality: Georgian, Russian

 According to Reuters News, businessman Bidzina Ivanishvili has spent the last decade aiding Georgia’s poor by using his fortune to build houses, hospitals, and schools.
 It is reported that Ivanishvili has paved roads, built villagers new homes with water, electricity, and gas, provides households with 200 Lari ($120) a month and has reportedly given newlyweds $3,000 in Chorvila, Georgia.
 In 2016, the Cartu Charity Foundation invested about 10 million GEL to build a miniature park in Tbilisi, Georgia.

-Bidzina Ivanishvili founded the Cartu Charity Foundation which donates money to social, cultural and education causes.
+Furthermore, Bidzina Ivanishvili founded the Cartu Charity Foundation which donates money to social, cultural and educational causes.
 Through the Cartu Charity Foundation, Ivanishvili donated more than $70 to various causes in Georgia and through the Komagi Foundation.
 However, in 2012 Transparency International Georgia released a statement saying that “Georgian Young Lawyers’ Association, ISFED, the coalition Free Choice and Multinational Georgia are concerned that a new charity fund might be misused to influence voters by the opposition coalition Georgian Dream.”

 Ivanishvili prides himself on aiding his country through philanthropy.
 In an interview with Spiegel Online, he emphasized “I’m obligated to my country.
 Ninety-nine percent of my spending goes to Georgia.
 I’ve had all the theaters renovated, as well as all the museums.
 I’ve had roads built, as well as 50 new schools.”